NPacha/NicolesChocolates/unit_3/w17d01/student_labs/audubon-society.md

 They want members of the public to go out and take photos of birds and submit them to their website.
 The best bird photo will honored with a premium Audubon Society membership!

 ## Deliverables
-- Create a React app and set up your files, add in your birds (if using CRA, make sure to remove .git because we're already in the class repo!)
+- Create a React app and set up your files, add in your birds

 - Users should be able to **Create** a new bird (species, image and person who submitted the image)
 - Users should be able to **Read** a list of submitted members' birds